Partitioned Least Squares: Model description

 Let us consider the problem of inferring a linear least squares model to predict a real variable $y$ given a vector $\vec{x} \in \mathbb{R}^M$.
 We will assume that the examples are available at learning time as an $N \times M$ matrix $\mat{X}$ and $N \times 1$ column vector $\vec{y}$.
 We will also assume that the problem is expressed in homogeneous coordinates, i.e., that $\mat{X}$ has an additional column containing values equal to $1$, and that the intercept term of the affine function is included into the weight vector $\vec{w}$ to be computed.

 The standard least squares formulation for the problem at hand is to minimize the quadratic loss over the residuals, i.e.:

 This is a problem that has the closed form solution $\vec{w} = (\T{X} \mat{X})^{-1} \T{X} \vec{y}$.
 As mentioned in Section~\ref{sec:introduction}, in many application contexts where $M$ is large, the resulting model is hard to interpret.
-However, it is often the case that domain experts can partition the elements in the weights vector into a small number of groups and that a model built on this partition would be much easier to interpret.
+However, it is often the case that domain experts can partition the elements in the weights vector into a small number of groups and that a model built on this partition would provide more accurate results (by incorporating domain knowledge) or/and be much easier to interpret.
 Then, let $\mat{P}$ be a ``partition'' matrix for the problem at hand (this is not a partition matrix in the linear algebra sense, it is simply a matrix containing the information needed to partition the features of the problem).
 More formally, let $\mat{P}$ be a $M \times K$ matrix where $P_{m,k} \in \{0,1\}$ is equal to $1$ iff feature number $m$ belongs to the $k$-th partition element.
 We will also write $P_k$ to denote the set $\{m | P_{m,k} = 1\}$ of all the features belonging to the $k$-th partition element.

 Here we introduce the Partitioned Least Squares (\PLS) problem, a model where we introduce $K$ additional variables and express the whole regression problem in terms of these new variables (and in terms of how the original variables contribute to the predictions made using them).
 The simplest way to describe the new model is to consider its regression function (to make the discussion easier, we start with the data matrix $\mat{X}$ expressed in non-homogenous coordinates and switch to homogenous coordinates afterwards):